Should corporate directors be banned?

 Start now

-If you are appointing a corporate director you will need to let Companies House have the following information about the company/corporate entity:
+If you are appointing a corporate director you currently need to let Companies House have the following information about the company/corporate entity:

 • name;